le-chartreux/modern-python/project/installation.md

 # Installation

-It's very easy to install a project configured with a `pyproject.toml`: you just have use the following command.
-The project and its dependencies with be installed.
+It's very easy to install a project configured with a `pyproject.toml`: you just have use the following command to install the project and its dependencies.

 ```sh
 # standard project